 Another distinctive feature of Heinold’s is the signed dollar bills that cover some of the walls.
 Sailors and soldiers would sign their money and put it on the wall so that they would have some ready money when they returned to California.
 But most never came back, something that is clear upon your first visit when you have a chance to see all of the money that is still tacked up.
 Oakland, of course, is a port city and has been for a long time.
 Heinold’s, as you might suspect from the dollar bills signed by sailors, is a great way to appreciate a bit of maritime history.

 When you think about the dollar bills for a minute the name of the bar makes complete sense: It was a reference to the time that sailors had to drink heavy alcohol before heading out on a long voyage – the first and last chance.
-During Prohibition in the 1920s the consumption and sale of alcohol was not illegal in Oakland.
+During Prohibition in the 1920s, the saloon stayed open selling soda pop and cigars.
 The term “last chance” is used by only a few saloons still standing in in the United States even though it was employed often in the 19th century.

 Heinold’s is the last commercial establishment anywhere in California that still uses its original gas lighting.
 The tables and other furnishings still date back to that old whaling ship from which the site was built.
 To this day, Heinold’s still houses the original potbellied stove used to warm the room; it’s been the establishment’s only source of heat since 1889.